czernous/persian-hugo/exampleSite/content/post/promote-your-business-with-linked-in-marketing.md

 But learning more about Linked In has shown me the endless possibilities this platform has to offer.

-So if your company sells B2B products or services, then Linked In Marketing is the way to go to push your small business to the next level.
+So, if your company sells B2B products or services, then Linked In Marketing is the way to go to push your small business to the next level.

-In this article, I will show you how to market your business on Linked In.
+In this article, I will show you how to market your business on Linked In in 13 easy steps.

 ![How to market on Linked In](https://res.cloudinary.com/ruthchernous/image/upload/v1634434326/How_to_market_on_Linked_In_xt5kwp.jpg "How to market on Linked In")

-## **What are the benefits of Linked In Marketing?**

-There are many benefits that it has to offer.

-* If you are a freelancer, you can gain exposure from hiring managers and recruiters
-* Form authority and expertise
-* Network with others in your niche through Linked In groups
-* Follow companies you would like to do business with and interact with them

-## **How do I create a Linked In marketing strategy?**

-### **1. Decide on your marketing goals**
+## **1. Decide on your marketing goals**

-Having a goal helps you measure to see if you have marketing efforts have been successful.
-When choosing a goal.
-It is better to decide on 1 or 2 goals and your goals should be SMART; Specific, Measurable, Attainable, Realistic and Timely.
-Your company might want to:
+Having one singular goal makes it easy to measure.
+Your goal should be SMART; Specific, Measurable, Attainable, Realistic and Timely.
+As a company you might be want to:

 * Generate traffic
 * Increase leads